Roofing dumpster rental in South Bend

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily on equipment; these materials punish a standard container that was not built for the stress.
-For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate and thicker ribbed sides.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal: our lowboy transport keeps everything safe.
-We also provide a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than typical asphalt.
+We route a reinforced 30-yard bin with a heavier floor plate and thick ribbed sides to carry the load: this low-wall unit sits on a specialized lowboy for transport.
+We cap fill volume well below the visual rim to keep axle weight legal.
+For lighter mixed loads, consider our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover